 Open and use the IPR renderer

-• To open and use the IPR renderer, click on the render button with IPR on.
+- To open and use the IPR renderer, select the render button with 'IPR' on it.

 The Render window will open and render the current camera and view of your scene.
 With the render completed, to start interactive rendering you will first need to select a portion of the render window to set an interactive region.
 Now with a region selected any changes that you make to your textures will update in real time in the IPR render window.

-Watch the following video for an overview and setup of a Render.
+Watch the following video (3.25m) for an overview and setup of a render.

 Colour